-- to school officials within the school district and AEA personnel whom the superintendent has determined to have a legitimate educational interest, including, but not limited to, board members, employees, school attorney, auditor, health professionals, and individuals serving on official school committees; - to officials of another school district in which the student wishes to enroll, provided the other school district notifies the parents the student records are being sent and the parents have an opportunity to receive a copy of the records and challenge the contents of the records unless the annual notification includes a provision that records will automatically be transferred to new school districts; - to authorized representatives of the U.S. Comptroller General, the U.S. Attorney General for law enforcement purposes, the U.S. Secretary of Education or state and local educational authorities; - in connection with financial aid for which the student has applied or which the student has received; - to organizations and/or their authorized representatives conducting studies for, or on behalf of, educational agencies or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, and improving instruction, if such studies are conducted in such a manner as will not permit the personal identification of students and their parents by persons other than representatives of such organizations and such information will be destroyed when no longer needed for the purpose for which it is conducted; - to accrediting organizations in order to carry out their accrediting functions; - to parents of a dependent student as defined in the Internal Revenue Code; - to comply with a court order or judicially issued subpoena consistent with an interagency agreement between the school district and juvenile justice agencies; - in connection with a health or safety emergency; - to authorized representatives of the Secretary of Agriculture or authorized representative from the Food and Nutrition Service for the purposes of conducting program monitoring, evaluations, and performance measurements of state and local educational and other agencies and institutions receiving funding for or providing a school lunch program for which the results will be reported in an aggregate form that does not identify any individual, provided that the data collected shall be protected in a manner that will not permit the personal identification of students and their parents to anyone other than those authorized under this paragraph and any personally identifiable data shall be destroyed when the data are no longer needed for program monitoring, evaluations, and performance measurements; - to an agency caseworker or other representative of a state or local child welfare agency or tribal organization authorized to access a student's case plan when such agency or organization is legally responsible for the care and protection of the student, provided that the education records or the personally identifiable information contained in such records of the student will not be disclosed by such agency or organization, except to an individual or entity engaged in addressing the student's education needs and authorized by such agency or organization to receive such disclosure and such disclosure is consistent with the state or tribal laws applicable to protecting the confidentiality of a student's education records; or, - as directory information.
+• to school officials within the school district and AEA personnel whom the superintendent has determined to have a legitimate educational interest, including, but not limited to, board members, employees, school

+- attorney, auditor, health professionals, and individuals serving on official school committees; - to officials of another school district in which the student wishes to enroll, provided the other school district notifies the parents the education records are being sent and the parents have an opportunity to receive a copy of the records and challenge the contents of the records unless the annual notification includes a provision that records will automatically be transferred to new school districts; - to the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education or state and local education authorities; - in connection with a student's application for, or receipt of, financial aid; - to organizations conducting studies for, or on behalf of, educational agencies or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, and improving instruction, if such studies are conducted in such a manner as will not permit the personal identification of students and their parents by persons other than representatives of such organizations and such information will be destroyed when no longer needed for the purpose for which it is conducted; - to accrediting organizations - to parents of a dependent student as defined in the internal Revenue Code; - to comply with a court order or judicially issued subpoena; - consistent with an interagency agreement between the school district and juvenile justice agencies; - in connection with a health or safety emergency; - as directory information; or - in additional instances as provided by law.

-The superintendent will keep a list of the individuals and their positions who are authorized to view a special education student's records without the permission of the parents or the eligible student.
+The superintendent will keep a list of the individuals and their positions who are authorized to view a special education student's education records, without the permission of the parents or the eligible student.
 Individuals not listed are not allowed access without parental or an eligible student's written permission.
 This list must be current and available for public inspection and updated as changes occur.

-The superintendent will also keep a list of individuals, agencies and organizations which have requested or obtained access to a student's records, the date access was given and their legitimate educational interest or purpose for which they were authorized to view the records.
-The superintendent, however, does not need to keep a list of the parents, authorized educational employees, officers and agencies of the school district who have accessed the student's records.
-This list for a student record may be accessed by the parents, the eligible student and the custodian of student records.
+The superintendent will also keep a list of individuals, agencies and organizations which have requested or obtained access to a student's education records, the date access was given and their legitimate educational interest or purpose for which they were authorized to view the records.
+The superintendent, however, does not need to keep a list of the parents, authorized educational employees, officers and agencies of the school district who have accessed the student's education records.
+This list for an education record may be accessed by the parents, the eligible student, and the custodian of the education records.

-Permanent student records, including a student's name, address, phone number, grades, attendance record, classes attended, grade level completed and year completed may be maintained without time limitation.
-Permanent student records will be kept in a fire-safe vault.
+Permanent education records, including a student's name, address, phone number, grades, attendance record, classed attended, grade level completed and year completed may be maintained without time limitation.
+Permanent education records will be kept in a fire-safe vault, or they may be maintained electronically with a secure backup file.